 What is an Analog Multimeter – Analogue Meter?

-Although analogue multimeters are now less common because digital multimeters, or DMMs are now more common, some analogue test meters are still available and may be found in some laboratories or may be available for use at home, etc.
+Although analog multimeters are now less common than digital multimeters or DMM are now more common, some analog test meters are still available and may be found in some laboratories or may be available for home use.

-The basic meter used in an analogue meter is a moving coil meter and this deflects from its rest position increasingly as the measurement quantity increases.
-These meters were a feature of many laboratory views photographed before the period between the 1970s and 1990s when digital technology really started to totally supplant analogue techniques.
+The basic meter used in an analog meter is a moving coil meter and this deflects from its rest position increasingly as the measurement quantity increases.